olgacuznetova/getting_and_cleaning_data_course_project/CodeBook.md

  * Data aggregated using mean of each variable for each activity and each subject
  * Data set was merged back with activity_labels,
  * Data was written as tidyData.txt

+### Variables:
+* subject - The ID of the test subject
+* activity - The type of activity performed when the corresponding measurements were taken
+* activity type:
+**WALKING (value 1): subject was walking during the test **WALKING_UPSTAIRS (value 2): subject was walking up a staircase during the test **WALKING_DOWNSTAIRS (value 3): subject was walking down a staircase during the test **SITTING (value 4): subject was sitting during the test **STANDING (value 5): subject was standing during the test **LAYING (value 6): subject was laying down during the test)
+* timeBodyAccMagnitudeMean
+* timeBodyAccMagnitudeStdDev
+* timeGravityAccMagnitudeMean
+* timeGravityAccMagnitudeStdDev
+* timeBodyAccJerkMagnitudeMean
+* timeBodyAccJerkMagnitudeStdDev
+* timeBodyGyroMagnitudeMean
+* timeBodyGyroMagnitudeStdDev
+* timeBodyGyroJerkMagnitudeMean
+* timeBodyGyroJerkMagnitudeStdDev
+* freqBodyAccMagnitudeMean
+* freqBodyAccMagnitudeStdDev
+* freqBodyBodyAccJerkMagnitudeMean
+* freqBodyBodyAccJerkMagnitudeStdDev
+* freqBodyBodyGyroMagnitudeMean
+* freqBodyBodyGyroMagnitudeStdDev
+* freqBodyBodyGyroJerkMagnitudeMean
+* freqBodyBodyGyroJerkMagnitudeStdDev